nathanbowness/UAV-Object-Tracking/docs/index.md

 ## Where to Start

 * Get a quickstart by running this software in a docker container - [Running in Docker](./guides/runningInDocker.md)
-* Customizing the argument run in the container - [Configuration](./configuration/configuration.md)
+* Customizing the arguments run in the container - [Configuration](./configuration/configuration.md)

 ## Development